kevinlin1/deques/README.md

 > For the following asymptotic analysis questions, we'll ignore the `get` method because we introduced it primarily as a convenience method for testing purposes.

 *Most of the time*, the order of growth of the runtime for `ArrayDeque` methods is constant with respect to the size of the deque.
-Perform a **case analysis** to explain the condition(s) when the runtime is constant and the condition(s) when the runtime is not constant.
+Perform a **case analysis** to explain the case(s) when the runtime is constant and the case(s) when the runtime is not constant.

 `ArrayListDeque` required much less code to implement than `ArrayDeque`.
-But there are circumstances where we would prefer the more complicated `ArrayDeque` implementation.
-Give an argument based on asymptotic analysis about why we might prefer `ArrayDeque` over `ArrayListDeque`.
+In computer science, simpler solutions are typically preferred over more complicated solutions because they're less likely to contain subtle bugs.
+Give an argument based on asymptotic analysis about why we might prefer the more complicated `ArrayDeque` class over the simpler `ArrayListDeque` class.

 ### Experimental analysis

 At the bottom of the `DequeTests` class, you'll find a nested class called `RuntimeExperiments` that is annotated `@Disabled`.
 Remove the `@Disabled` annotation and re-run all the deque tests to record the time it takes to repeatedly call `addLast` and `get` (on the middle element) for each implementation.
 Once the runtimes have been generated, copy and paste each result into its own [Desmos graphing calculator](https://www.desmos.com/calculator) to plot all the points.
 For each plot, [calculate a line of best fit using Desmos](https://youtu.be/ADaNyIf6NhY) for the time it takes to call `addLast` and for the time it takes to `get` the middle element.

-Finally, give an argument based on experimental analysis about why we might prefer `ArrayDeque` over `ArrayListDeque`.
-Modify the `RuntimeExperiments` class and re-run the tests to generate the data to substantiate your argument.
+Finally, let's use experimental analysis to support your earlier argument for `ArrayDeque` over `ArrayListDeque`.
+Modify the `RuntimeExperiments` class so that it presents the differences you hypothesized would exist in asymptotic analysis, and re-run the tests to generate the plots to confirm that `ArrayDeque` is more efficient than `ArrayListDeque` on certain operations.